meetmodeon/JWT_TOKEN_UI/README.md

 # JWT_TOKEN_UI
-This repository is used for ui for generating token,login page and sing in form
+This repository is used for ui for generating token,login page and sigin form